kuzzleio/documentation/src/guide/1/essentials/installing-kuzzle/index.md

     at TCPConnectWrap.afterConnect [as oncomplete] (net.js:1090:14)
 ```

-If you see the following message when your run `pm2 logs` then make sure your `pm2.conf.yml` file was created correctly.
-If you need to make to the file, delete the current version from pm2 first `pm2 delete kuzzlebackend` and then follow the instructions above to recreate it.
+If you see the following message when running `pm2 logs`, then make sure that your `pm2.conf.yml` file was created correctly.
+To recreate that file:
+* delete the current version from pm2: `pm2 delete kuzzlebackend`
+* follow the instructions above to recreate it

 ```
 PM2        |     at onErrorNT (internal/child_process.js:376:16)